Our goal is the prevention and relief of poverty in Malawi. In practice this means:

 "Malawi is a land of funerals."

 Our first project, in 2001 was a borehole for Mbulukuta village.
-Over the last 16 years further projects have included boreholes, mosquito nets, agricultural training and support, an enterprise project, stove building, tree planting, a sanitary project, emergency food relief, HIV/Aids education, testing and counselling.
-We have projects also in Jali, Monkey Bay and other parts of Malawi.
+Over the last 17 years further projects have included boreholes, mosquito nets, agricultural training and support, an enterprise project, stove building, tree planting, a sanitary project, emergency food relief and HIV/Aids education, testing and counselling.

 Julian first visited Malawi in 1997.
-This led him to pursue another University degree in International Studies.
+This led him to pursue another University degree in International Studies (completed in 2016) and currently a Masters in Development Management.
 In 2015 he retired from a 33 year career as a Music Teacher to focus on developing the work of the charity.
 Julian is also Director of Khudza Mitima CIC, a company that was set up to facilitate group visits to Malawi and gap projects.

 Peatry first met Julian in Malawi in 2001.
 They have worked together since, and Peatry co-ordinates all projects for the charity.
-He is Director of Jali Youth Center as well as leading the work of our sister charity 'Malawian Orphans Sponsored Education Scheme'.
+He is Director of Mbedza Projects Support in Malawi as well as leading the work of our sister charity 'Malawian Orphans Sponsored Education Scheme'.
 Peatry's home is in Zomba but his second home is the UK where he has visited several times.

 Nina joined the team in 2013 and along with Peatry helps coordinate our various projects.
 As well as liaising with community groups, chiefs and other officials, Nina supports UK visitors to Malawi and also provides guidance to those on gap projects.